Telecommunications

 Television is still the most popular source of information and entertainment, and radio for music.
 The entire population watches TV and listens to the radio on a daily basis.

-Switzerland has one of the highest levels of mobile phone use in the world due to widespread internet uptake and an excellent mobile phone network.
+Switzerland has one of the highest levels of mobile phone use in the world thanks to widespread internet uptake and a high-quality mobile phone network.

 Internet